 “Estimated Effort” -> is the total of the effort.
 For the “Start” it is simply the sum of the entire individual task: SUM (C5: C15)

-Total number of effort that has to be completed in 1 day is 70 / 10 = 7.
+A total number of effort that has to be completed in 1 day is 70 / 10 = 7.
 So at the end of day 1, the effort should reduce to 70 – 7 = 63.
-In a similar way it is calculated for all the days till day 10, when estimated effort should be 0 (Row 16)
+In a similar way, it is calculated for all the days till day 10, when estimated effort should be 0 (Row 16)

 “Actual Effort Left” -> as the name suggests, is the effort actually left to complete the story.
-It may also happen that the actual efforts increases or decreases than the estimated one.
+It may also happen that the actual efforts increases or decreases then the estimated one.

 You can use the in build functions and Chart in Excel to create this burn down chart.